Naming law: Australia

+Austria

+First names that are uncommon or detrimental to the child's welfare must not be registered.
+Additionally, at least the first name of the child must correspond to the child's gender.

 Azerbaijan

 Over 200 names have been proscribed by Azerbaijan as of 2015, including "the names of persons who have perpetrated aggression against the people of Azerbaijan" (including names seen as "Armenian") and "names whose meaning is offensive in the Azerbaijani language".

 Canada

 Naming laws vary from province to province.
 In British Columbia, the Vital Statistics Act requires the registrar general to reject a proposed name or an amendment to an existing name if the name "might reasonably be expected to cause (i) mistake or confusion, or embarrassment to the child or another person, is sought for an improper purpose, or is, on any other ground, objectionable".

 China

 In Imperial China, a naming taboo prevented people from using the same names as the reigning emperor.